 Candace joined Watsi on June 20th, 2015.
-One year ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Candace's most recent donation supported Colleta, a loving mom of two from Kenya, to fund fracture repair surgery so she can walk again.
+Two years ago, Candace joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Candace's most recent donation supported Kwan, a teenager from Thailand, to fund rod removal surgery to completely heal a fracture from five years ago.

 Colleta is a 26-year-old woman who works at a small boutique in Nairobi.
 She is married and has two children, who are four-years-old and five-months-old.
 Colleta and her family currently live in the capital city, but they plan to relocate to Colleta’s hometown soon.
 Colletta and her family were involved in a serious car accident last month.
 Her parents and brother passed away, and her husband and two children were seriously injured and admitted to the ICU.
 Although her husband’s condition has stabilized, Colleta’s kids are in critical condition and under pediatric intensive care.
 Colletta sustained a fracture to her right pelvic bones.
 As a result, she experiences severe pain and cannot sit, turn her body, or feed herself.
 Fortunately, surgeons at our medical partner, African Mission Healthcare (AMH), can help Colletta receive treatment.
 On April 28th, she will undergo a fracture repair procedure, called an open reduction and internal fixation, that will allow her to sit and walk again.
 AMH is requesting $979 to fund this procedure.
 Colleta shared, “I am in pain and cannot even turn or sit.
 I am also sad that I lost my parents and my brother.
 My kids and husband are in critical care and still in ICU.
 I feel confused and heartbroken.”